Protect Your Eyes from UV Rays Damage

 Step 4: For example, choose myopia sunglasses, enter the lens tint selection, we offer three processes: solid color, gradient color, and mirror color, each type has 7 colors, solid color tint sunglasses have light, medium and dark tint, choose the type you like.

-Step 5: Select the desired lenses refractive index (affects the lens thickness) and finally submit the order.
+Step 5: Select the desired lenses refractive index (affects the lens thickness) and finally submit the order and check out.